OpenAI brings back Sam Altman as CEO just days after his firing unleashed chaos

 One of the four board members who participated in Altman's ouster, OpenAI co-founder and chief scientist Ilya Sutskever, later expressed regret and joined the call for the board's resignation.

-In his own post, Altman said that "with the new board and (with) Satya's support, I'm looking forward to returning to OpenAI, and building on our strong partnership" with Microsoft.
+In his own post, Altman said that with the new board and with Satya's support, he was "looking forward to returning to OpenAI and building on our strong partnership" with Microsoft.

+Gone from the OpenAI board are its only two women: tech entrepreneur Tasha McCauley and Helen Toner, a policy expert at Georgetown’s Center for Security and Emerging Technology, both of whom have expressed concerns about AI safety risks.

+“And now, we all get some sleep,” Toner posted on X after the announcement.

-In the absence of regulations, with the European Union now working to finalize what's expected to be the world's first comprehensive AI rules, "companies decide how a technology is rolled out," Laux said.
+In the absence of regulations, “companies decide how a technology is rolled out," Laux said.

-That might be OK if you believe the risks aren’t worth getting government involved in, but “do we believe that for AI?” he said.

-“Regulation and corporate governance sound very technocratic, but in the end, it’s humans making decisions," Laux said.

-Their beliefs and preferences about how safe AI is "have a huge influence,” he said, and that’s why it matters so much who’s on a company's board or has a seat at the table at regulatory bodies.
+“Regulation and corporate governance sound very technocratic, but in the end, it’s humans making decisions," he said, explaining that's why it matters so much who’s on a company board or at a regulatory body.

-Co-founded by Altman as a nonprofit with a mission to safely build so-called artificial general intelligence that outperforms humans and benefits humanity, OpenAI later became a for-profit business — but one still run by its nonprofit board of directors.
+Co-founded by Altman as a nonprofit with a mission to safely build AI that outperforms humans and benefits humanity, OpenAI later became a for-profit business — but one still run by its nonprofit board of directors.

+This was not OpenAI’s first experience with executive turmoil.
+Past examples including a 2018 falling out between board co-chairs Altman and Musk that led to Musk’s exit, and a later exodus of top leaders who started the competitor Anthropic.

 It's not clear yet if the board's structure will change with its new members.

+Under the current structure, all profit beyond a certain cap is supposed to go back to its mission of helping humanity.
+The board is also tasked with deciding when AI systems have become so advanced that they are better than humans “at most economically valuable work.”
+At that point, Microsoft's intellectual property licenses no longer apply.

-“We are collaborating to figure out the details,” OpenAI posted on X. “Thank you so much for your patience through this.”
+“We are collaborating to figure out the details,” OpenAI posted on social media.
+“Thank you so much for your patience through this.”

 Nadella said Brockman, who was OpenAI's board chairman until Altman's firing, also will have a key role to play in ensuring the group “continues to thrive and build on its mission.”

-“It’s been a long night for the team, and we’re hungry.
-How many 16-inch pizzas should I order for 778 people?” the person handling the demonstration asks, using the number of employees at OpenAI.

-ChatGPT's synthetic voice responded by recommending around 195 pizzas, ensuring everyone gets three slices.

-As for OpenAI's short-lived interim CEO Emmett Shear, the second temporary leader in the days since Altman's ouster, he posted on X that he was "deeply pleased by this result, after (tilde)72 very intense hours of work."
+As for OpenAI's short-lived interim CEO Emmett Shear, the second temporary leader in the days since Altman's ouster, he posted on X that he was "deeply pleased by this result" after about 72 "very intense hours of work."

 “Coming into OpenAI, I wasn't sure what the right path would be,” wrote Shear, the former head of Twitch.
 “This was the pathway that maximized safety alongside doing right by all stakeholders involved.
 I'm glad to have been a part of the solution.”

-The AP and OpenAI have a licensing and technology agreement allowing OpenAI access to part of the AP's text archives.
+The Associated Press and OpenAI have a licensing and technology agreement allowing OpenAI access to part of the AP's text archives.

+Associated Press writers Kelvin Chan in London and Thalia Beaty in New York contributed to this report.

 Credit: AP